Transfers from Delhi airport to the hotel.

 After a visit to the historical Trongsa Dzong we head to Bumthang – a short and easy ride.
 On the way we pass through many interesting villages and cross the Yutongla Pass at 3,400m, before descending into the beautiful Bumthang Valley.
 Our hotel is in the trading town of Jakar and we’ll arrive relatively early to give us all a chance to explore the town.

-We will have a chance to explore Bumthang town today.
+Today there is a drive up the Tang Valley, wild original Bhutan one of the absolute highlights of the tour.
+Visiting the living museum in Ugyencholing.
+We will also have a chance to explore Bumthang town today.
 Visit the Jakar Dzong, the Kurgye Monastery, the Tamshing monastery and after lunch you can ride to Tang Mebartso or the burning lake or just explore the valley.
 There is a local brewery to explore and a cheese factory to indulge in.
 During the evening you can take a soak in a wormwood infused bath to ease those days in the saddle.

 Bumthang to Mongar